| The Two Branch Model

 Reporting Bugs

-If you have found a bug in Aegis, please use the SourceForge trackers to submit your bug
+If you have found a bug in Aegis, please use the SourceForge trackers to submit your bug report.

 |